BookStackApp/website/content/docs/admin/ldap-auth.md

 # Set the LDAP version to use when connecting to the server
 LDAP_VERSION=false

+# Set the property to use as a unique identifier for this user.
+# Stored and used to match LDAP users with existing BookStack users.
+# Defaults to 'uid'.
+LDAP_ID_ATTRIBUTE=uid

 # Set the default 'email' attribute.
 Defaults to 'mail'
 LDAP_EMAIL_ATTRIBUTE=mail